 A better approach to managing feral deer

 Target Species: Feral deer

-Key Activities: This project will review state and regional policies and procedures, as well as review and disseminate extension material for feral deer management including clear definition of landholder responsibilities, monitoring techniques and fencing requirements.
+Key Activities: This project reviewed state and regional policies and procedures, as well as reviewed and disseminated extension material for feral deer management including clear definition of landholder responsibilities, monitoring techniques and fencing requirements.

 Find out more information on established pest animal and weed management in South Australia.

 Building landholder skills and capacity in reducing the impacts of Nassella species, including serrated tussock and Chilean needle grass

 Target Species: Nassella species includingserrated tussock and Chilean needle grass

 Key Activities: This project delivered activities to build landholder skills and capacity in reducing the impacts of Nassella species.
 Activities included establishing landholder working groups, training in best practice management and assisting with property management planning.